Standing with AmeriCorps Members

 • Avoid venting during setup or after the interview.

-They might still be recording.
+They may still be recording—even informally.

 • Ask to review your quotes.